WE HAVE THE ANSWERS!

 - ground and at least 12 inches away from any structure

 Reduce the amount of lights on the exterior of the home at night.
 Insects are attracted to lights, and spiders eat insects, so this will in turn reduce food for spiders.
 Keep your grass and landscaping trimmed.
-Having us perform an exterior power treatment is key to helping prevent an infestation!
+Having us perform an exterior power treatment is key to pest management and helping prevent an infestation!

 Mosquitoes: Mosquito-borne viruses including: Eastern Equine Encephalitis, St. Louis Encephalitis, West Nile virus, and several California Encephalitis, Heartworm, Malaria, Lacrosse Encephalitis, Jamestown Canyon Virus.
 For more information, download the Michigan Mosquito Manual.
+Mosquito pest control is key for pest management.

 Spider Bites: Redness, swelling, itching, pain.
 Victims should be concerned when a local reaction continues to get worse for more than 24 hours.
 Look for redness spreading away from the bite, drainage from the bite, increase in pain, numbness/tingling, or a discoloration around the bite.
+Spider pest control is key for pest management.

 Wasp/bee stings: When bees or wasps sting a person, they inject venom through their stinger into the skin of the victim.
 Wasps, yellow jackets, and hornets have stingers without barbs that are usually retracted upon stinging, and these insects can sting people multiple times.
 The honeybee has a bar bed stinger that remains in the victim’s skin with its venom sack attached.
 About 3% of people stung by bees and wasps have an allergic reaction to the sting, and up to 0.8% of bee sting victims experience the severe and life-threatening allergic reaction known as anaphylaxis.
+Wasp/bee pest control is key for pest management.

 The most severe allergic reactions to wasp stings are referred to as “anaphylaxis.”
 Anaphylaxis occurs when your body goes into shock in response to the wasp venom.
 Most people who go into shock after a wasp sting do so very quickly.
 It ’s important to seek immediate emergency care to treat anaphylaxis.

 Ticks: One variety known as deer ticks is known to carry Lyme disease, so the trick is to get them off your body fast.
 In the United States, the Northeastern and upper Midwestern states are most affected by the threat of Lyme disease.
 But there have been cases in most states in the U.S. Different types of ticks found throughout the United States can carry other diseases, too, such as tularemia or Rocky Mountain spotted fever.
 Ticks are often found in wooded or grassy areas.
+Tick pest control is key for pest management.

-No, the application will not stain or discolor your home.
+No, the exterminator application will not stain or discolor your home.
 The treatment will not affect any paint, stain, siding or brick on your home.

 We ask the homeowner to keep any pets inside while we treat.
 Wait about an hour to let your animals outside after the application has had time to dry.